How to Grow Tomatoes in Your Garden

 Don’t think you have to grow these same varietals.
 Check out the tomatoes at your local nursery or hardware store and plan out your tomato garden.

 I love it when the tomato plants are hearty and grow tall.
-Our tomato cages are 58″ tall and many of the tomato varieties grow taller than that!
+Our tomato cages are 58″ tall, but many tomato varieties grow taller than that!
+To make these wood tomato cages, click here.

-If you grow a lot of tomatoes, you might want to try my Best Ever Marinara Sauce.
-If you think homegrown tomatoes are good, then you should try this recipe for the sauce.
+You might want to try my Best Ever Marinara Sauce if you grow many tomatoes.
+If you think homegrown tomatoes are good, you should try this recipe for the sauce.

 What Should You Buy to Grow Your Own Tomatoes?

 I think I included everything you might need to plant a vegetable garden.
 Enjoy!
-This is such a fun hobby and you will get so much joy from your vegetables.
+This is a fun hobby, and you will get so much joy from your vegetables.

-Pin the image below to your Gardening or Summer boards on Pinterest (just click the Pin button in the top left corner).
-You can also follow along with me on Pinterest!
+You can pin the image below to your Gardening or Summer boards on Pinterest (click the Pin button in the top left corner) or follow me on Pinterest!

 For more real-time updates, follow me on Instagram @My100YearOldHome